Flagyl: 7 things you should know

 - May be used in the treatment of acute intestinal amebiasis (amebic dysentery) and amebic liver abscess (in conjunction with pus drainage).

-- No dosage adjustment is required in mild-to-moderate kidney or liver disease.
+- No dosage adjustment is required in mild-to-moderate kidney or mild-to-moderate liver disease.

 - Available as tablets, capsules, extended-release tablets, and in an injectable form.